bokkypoobah/InvestFeedCrowdsaleAudit/README.md

 * [ ] `transferOwnership(...)` and `acceptOwnership()` of the token contract
 * [ ] ETH contributed to this contract is immediately moved to a separate wallet
 * [ ] ETH cannot be trapped in this contract due to the logic preventing ETH being sent to this contract outside the crowdfunding dates
-* [ ] The testing has been done using geth v1.6.5-stable-cf87713d/darwin-amd64/go1.8.3 and solc 0.4.11+commit.68ef5810.Darwin.appleclang instead of one of the testing frameworks and JavaScript VMs to simulate the live environment as closely as possible
 * [ ] Check potential division by zero
 * [ ] All numbers used are **uint** (which is **uint256**), with the exception of `decimals`, reducing the risk of errors from type conversions
 * [ ] Areas with potential overflow errors in `transfer(...)` and `transferFrom(...)` have the logic to prevent overflows